US stock indexes are mixed, while 'meme' stocks swing again - WTMJ

 Major U.S. indexes were mixed Wednesday as modest gains from health care and big technology companies offset declines in banks and other parts of the market.
 Stocks championed by hordes of online retail investors, the “meme” stocks as they have become known, were volatile once again.

 The tech-heavy Nasdaq was lifted by the same Big Tech companies that have pushed that index generally higher for the last 18 months.
-Microsoft rose 0.9% and Amazon climbed 0.9%.
+Microsoft and Amazon each rose 0.9%.

 Treasury yields slipped.
-The yield on the 10-year Treasury fell to 1.50% from 1.52% late Tuesday.
+The yield on the 10-year Treasury fell to 1.49% from 1.52% late Tuesday.
 The falling yields broadly weighed down banks, which rely on higher yields to charge more lucrative interest on loans.
+JPMorgan slid 1.1% and Citigroup fell 0.8%.

 Investors continue to focus a significant amount of attention on inflation.
 China’s producer price index, which measures prices of raw goods and services, jumped 9% from a year earlier in May, the fastest increase since 2008 and above analysts’ forecasts.
 Surging prices for oil and other commodities and manufacturing components such as semiconductors were the main factor behind the jump in producer prices there.